tfprogress/daily/README.md

 - Page 2: For Candidates: 2 [Not specified]
 - Page 3: For Candidates: 3 [Not specified]
 - Page 4: For Candidates: 4 [Not specified]
-- Page 5: For Employers: Assured Recruit [In Progress]
+- Page 5: For Employers: Assured Recruit [Completed]
 - Page 6: For Employers: 2 [Not specified]
 - Page 7: For Employers: 3 [Not specified]
 - Page 8: For Employers: 4 [Not specified]